 3. As with all other hearing boards, the result of an IFC hearing board, under this process, may be appealed to the University Conduct Council appellate body.

-4. The by-laws for the Interfraternity Council Hearing Board shall be made available through the Office of Fraternity and Sorority Life.
+4. The by-laws for the Interfraternity Council Hearing Board shall be made available through the Office of Student Activities.

 D. Interim Action